-Whenever you go through security, you will have to remove all of your jewelry.
-Therefore, make life easier on yourself and minimize the number of accessories you wear in the airport.
+Whenever you go through the security lines at the airport, you will have to remove all of your jewelry.
+Therefore, make life easier on yourself and minimize the number of metal accessories you wear in the airport.

 Tip #4: Empty your pockets before getting to security.

-As soon as you get inside the airport (or after you have checked in), take a minute to unload your stuff.
+As soon as you get inside the airport (or after you have checked your bags), take a minute to unload your stuff.
 Put your keys, loose change, sunglasses, and anything else you may have in your pockets into your carry on bag.

 Tip #5: Know the restrictions.

-Many times, the people who hold up the security lines and get the most frustrated at TSA agents are the people who don’t know the rules.
+Many times, the people who hold up the security lines and get the most frustrated at the TSA agents are the people who don’t know the rules.